taustation-fan/taustation-fan.github.io/README.md

 ### Emergency Shuttle

-If you get stuck on any station except Tau, you can go to the Government Center of that station, and take the emergency shuttle back to Tau Station.
+If you get stuck on any station except Tau and Caen Stronghold, you can go to the Government Center of that station, and take the emergency shuttle back to Tau Station.

 You can book this emergency shuttle even if you don't have enough credits to